robin-vjc/pytetris/README.md

 # pytetris
-Python implementation of the Tetris game
+Python implementation of the Tetriss game